-As it relates to the marketing funnel, social media moves potential buyers through the awareness, interest and consideration.
+As it relates to the marketing funnel, social media moves potential buyers through brand awareness, interest and consideration.

 Social media marketing can encompass a lot.
-It is important to decide what your dispensary’s goals for social media are and where your target audience is.
+You must decide what your dispensary’s goals for social media are and where your target audience is.

 Each social media channel has different strengths and audiences.

 Use YouTube for dispensary social media marketing videos

 Every day, users watch a billion hours of video on YouTube, according to Hootsuite, and it is the second most-visited website in existence, according to Alexa.

 YouTube targets a younger audience

 If you’re targeting a younger audience, the top three platforms for teens are now YouTube, Instagram and Snapchat, according to Hootsuite.
 In fact, Statista says that 96 percent of 18- to 24-year-old American internet users use YouTube.